 Printed Training Manuals – Available as an Optional Extra

 As well as our online learning materials and computer software, we can provide you with a complete set of printed manuals for all modules in your course.
 Visit our online shop for more information.
 If you are purchasing your manuals at the same time as a course you will receive them for a discounted price.

 Study Part or Full-time

 Study part or full-time around other commitments.
-The course can be studied at your own pace, you choose when to book the online classes, the pre-recorded classroom training sessions can be accessed 24/7.
+The course can be studied at your own pace, you choose when to watch the pre-recorded classroom training sessions which can be accessed 24/7.

 No Travel or Visa Requirements